hadron43/Linux-Headset-Tool/README.md

 # Bluetooth Headset Utility Program

-Ubuntu (and many other distros of Linux) doesn't recognize the microphone of connected headset.
+Ubuntu (and many other distros of Linux) doesn't recognize the microphone of connected bluetooth headset.
 This leads to issues while attending calls, etc. This program aims at solving this issue.

+## Dependencies

+- ofono
+- ofono-phonesim

 ## Setup